GOLF2546/GOLF2546/README.md

 # 👋 Pattarapol (Golf)
 +Passionate
 -Enjoy cyber competition.
--Learn any knowledge in the cyber security and technology field.
+-Learn any knowledge in the cybersecurity and technology field.
--Interest in Penetration testing, Digital forensics and Incident response included.
+-Interest in Penetration testing, Digital forensics, and Incident response included.

 + My Skills
 - Penetration tester beginner